1414C/sqac/README.md

     // Create a PublicDB instance.
 Check the Create method, as the return parameter contains
     // not only an implementation of PublicDB targeting the db-type/db, but also a pointer
     // facilitating access to the db via jmoiron's sqlx package.
+This is useful if you wish
+    // to access the sql/sqlx APIs directly.
     Handle = sqac.Create(*dbFlag, *logFlag, *dbLogFlag, *cs)

     // Execute a call to get the name of the db-driver being used.
 At this point, any method